 - Pure roll insert for increased forward roll and distance control

 - Technology to reduce torque during the stroke for minimal twisting

 - Metal-X makes the face perfectly flat and a chemical etching to add the oval roll

 - Grip design that allows for even pressure in both hands to eliminate tension

 - Legendary White hot feel and immediate roll

 When Do You Use A Putter?

-Putters are built to perform on the green and help the golf ball to begin rolling very early.
-Although it is not as common, many golfers can benefit from relying only their putters from off the greens as well.
+Mallet putters are built to perform on the green and help the golf ball to begin rolling very early.
+Although it is not as common, many golfers can benefit from relying only their mallet putters from off the greens as well.
 When your golf ball is located on bare lies and short grass, using your putter could leave you closer to the hole.

 Finding the Best Putter Your Golf Game

-Whether you are a weekend warrior or a competition golfer looking to play golf at the highest levels, there is a putter that will help you perform your best.
-A properly fit putter will allow you to make a natural stroke and help you feel comfortable when standing over putts.
+Whether you are a weekend warrior or a competition golfer looking to play golf at the top levels, there is a mallet putter that will help you perform your best.
+A properly fit mallet putter will allow you to make a natural stroke and help you feel comfortable when standing over putts.